bake-bake-bake/bakeware/README.md

 Since everything was written quickly and the integration is fairly straightforward, we recommend that you take a look at the examples.
-The examples are barebones Elixir scripts, OTP applications, Phoenix applications and more with small changes to their `mix.exs` files and instructions for running that you can try out for yourself.
+The examples are bare bones Elixir scripts, OTP applications, Phoenix applications and more with small changes to their `mix.exs` files and instructions for running that you can try out for yourself.